skrajeshwari/Multiple_LLMs_UI/README.md

 # Multiple_LLMs_UI

 An interface with multiple options of LLMs provided to the user.

+# Add OPENAI_API_KEY in codespaces

+# Run in Bash

+pip install openai langchain-openai langchain-core langchain-community sentence-transformers pip install gradio python main.py

 # Install Dependancies

-#Run in Bash

-#pip install openai langchain-openai langchain-core langchain-community sentence-transformers
-#pip install gradio

 openai: This package allows access to OpenAI’s models and APIs.